Polarity and anti-distortive polarons in WO3 through epitaxial shear strain

-Scanning probe microscopy measurements were performed on an Asylum Research Cypher ES AFM using Bruker SCM-PIC-V2 \ch{PtIr}-coated conductive AFM probes.
+\paragraph{PFM and cAFM} Scanning probe microscopy measurements were performed on an Asylum Research Cypher ES AFM using Bruker SCM-PIC-V2 \ch{PtIr}-coated conductive AFM probes.
 PFM measurements were done in air and on-resonance with a tip-sample force of approximately \qty{15}{\nano\newton}.
-Lateral PFM images were collected with the long axis of the cantilever along the [100] and the [010] in-plane directions of the substrate (\ie \ang{90} offset).
-Additional measurements were performed using stiffer \ch{PtIr}-coated (Bruker SCM-PIT-V2) and \ch{CoCr}-coated (Bruker MESP-RC-V2) probes to exclude tip-specific artifacts which can arise when using soft probes (such as SCM-PIC-V2).

-Conductive AFM (c-AFM) were performed on the same instrument with SCM-PIC-V2 probes.
-A small amount of silver paint was applied to part of the surface of the film, to which a positive electrical bias was applied.
+Lateral and vertical PFM images were collected with the long axis of the cantilever along the [100], [010] and [110] in-plane directions of the substrate.
+Additional measurements were performed using stiffer \ch{PtIr}-coated (Bruker SCM-PIT-V2) and \ch{CoCr}-coated (Bruker MESP-RC-V2) probes to exclude tip-specific artifacts which can arise when using soft probes (such as SCM-PIC-V2). cAFM measurements were performed on the same instrument with SCM-PIC-V2 probes.
+A small amount of silver paint was applied to part of the surface of the film, to which a positive electrical bias of \qtyrange{200}{800}{\milli\volt} was applied.
 The current flowing from the sample into the grounded probe was measured while scanning.

-\paragraph{Data processing} The CrysAlisPro software package was used to process single-crystal XRD data, to fit the lattice parameters of the four domains and to make simulated precession images from the data.